Joe Burrow throws 4 TDs passes, No. 2 LSU routs MSU 36-13

 STARKVILLE, Miss.
+(AP) — Joe Burrow didn’t necessarily show his best side Saturday.
+While being dragged to the ground by his pants during his third sack of the game, the LSU quarterback’s rear end was briefly exposed.

+“I heard there was supposed to be a full moon in Starkville tonight,” Burrow joked.

-(AP) — Joe Burrow threw for 327 yards and four touchdowns to break the LSU season record with 29 in the No. 2 Tigers’ 36-13 victory over Mississippi State on Saturday.
+The rest of his performance was anything but obscene.
+Burrow threw for 327 yards and four touchdowns to break the LSU season record with 29 in the No. 2 Tigers’ 36-13 victory over Mississippi State.

+“It’s a testament to him, the receivers, the offensive line, the coaches,” LSU coach Ed Orgeron said.
+“But we’re just getting started.
+Our team is not satisfied.”

+But Mississippi State (3-4, 1-3) regularly confounded the Tigers on third down.
+LSU struggled to find its rhythm on offense in the first half and was forced to settle for field goals on its first three drives.

+“We didn’t play our best game today, but I knew this day was going to come, and I’m proud of our defense,” Orgeron said.
+“Your offense is not going to play great, on fire every week.”

-Mississippi State (3-4, 1-3) sacked Burrows three times and regularly confounded the Tigers on third down, but LSU managed to score points on every drive of the first half and led 22-7 at the break.
+Still, the Tigers managed to score points on every drive of the first half and led 22-7 at the break.
 A pair of third-quarter touchdowns sealed the win.

+“We just started off slow,” Burrows said.
+“We didn’t execute, and I didn’t feel as much energy before the game.
+Early this morning you could tell that people weren’t quite as locked in as they had been.
+But it’s still good to get an SEC win.”

 Burrows was 25 of 32 and again threw prolifically to Justin Jefferson and Ja’Marr Chase.
 Jefferson had eight catches for 89 yards and a touchdown.
 Chase had five catches for 48 yards and a touchdown.
 Racey McMath and Derrick Dillon also caught TD passes.